Of all the

 listen to the morals of three visiting spirits.
 They are the ghosts of

-Christmas past, present and future, who lead Ebenezer on a magical journey
+Christmas past, present and future, who take Ebenezer on a magical journey

 through time, analyze the errors of his ways, and it’s through the experience that